 Military service members are entitled to receiving retirement benefits in the form of military pension.
-While this retirement benefit is similar to private pensions in many ways, it differs in that service members cannot cash out early or borrow from their plans.
+While the military retirement benefit is similar to private pensions in many ways, it differs in that service members cannot cash out early or borrow from their plans.
 Ideally, they need to serve at least 20 years or have reached specific points (in the case of National Guard and Reserves) to be entitled to their full pension.

 As such, this pension can be a significant asset for a service member.
 During divorce, former spouses are entitled to part of this pension when dividing assets.
 Under the USFSPA (United Services Former Spouse Protection Act), courts have been given the power over deciding how the pension will be divided among spouses.
 Their decision is subject to the family law principles in their specific state.
 If the court decides that you, as a service member, are entitled to the entire pension, it could compensate your former spouse through other marital assets.